istd50043/istd50043.github.io/index.md

 Your final grade is computed as follows:
 * <h5> Homework: 12%</h5>

-    There will be 3 quizzes, 10 points each
+    There will be 2 homework assignments, 6 points each.

 * <h5> Project: 60%</h5>